Article

 • Safety and policy check: automated filters verify it is free of intellectual property violations, competing platform watermarks, and community guideline breaches

-• Injection into the test pipeline: once the video is cleared and classified, the algorithm sorts the first audience batch and places the video in their FYP with a gradual exposure rate
+• Injection into the test pipeline: once cleared and classified, the algorithm sorts the first audience batch and places the video in their FYP with a gradual exposure rate

-How does the algorithm choose the first 200 people?
+How does TikTok's algorithm choose the first 200 people?

 The selection is not random — the algorithm follows a "three overlapping circles" strategy: